-Fear the Walking Dead returns this weekend with all new season 3 episodes on AMC, exclusive to BT customers.
+Fear the Walking Dead's third season continues at 9pm Monday nights on AMC, exclusive to BT customers.

-Sam Underwood is back as Jake Otto, who will be attempting to navigate the peace at Broke Jaw Ranch following the death of his father Jeremiah (Dayton Callies) in the mid-season finale.
+Sam Underwood's Jake Otto, is attempting to navigate the peace at Broke Jaw Ranch following the death of his father Jeremiah (Dayton Callies) in the mid-season finale.

 We caught up with Sam to talk about fan reactions to the Ottos, the 'Jalicia' romance and the 'explosive' new episodes.